lokhandeishan/Carvana-R/README.md

 <h2>Project Overview</h2>

-In this project, we leveraged data from a delivery application to predict the likelihood of a restaurant's success.
+In this project, we leveraged data from a Carvana's kaggle competition - Dont get Kick'd to predict the likelihood of a a car being a bad buy.
 The key steps undertaken include:

 - Data preprocessing and exploration.
 - Feature engineering, encoding, and selection using pandas and numpy in Python.